herman-ho/hello-react/README.md

  - Single Responsibility Principle in React Components
  - Event handlers

+Application consists of name and message input fields that will dynamically update a corresponding greeting message.

 This is an ongoing learning experience - more to come.